muziejus/transverse/index.md

 ---

-## —O, rocks! she said.
-Tell us in plain words.
+## —O, rocks!… Tell us in plain words.

 Note: In the Odyssey, Odysseus chooses against facing the Wandering Rocks.
 As Circe warns him, no one has passed through them alive, save the Argo, and that was with an assist from Hera.
 In this talk I’ve pitched the rocks as resembling the edges of Lynch’s image of the city, but as a final thought, I want us to remember that they, too, are the wanderers, moving through space and constituting new processes.
-Edges keep Jenny and Nora apart, for example, but the wandering rocks also carry the trace of the intrusion of the new, the collision of the other.
+Building on Nick’s image from last night of the idea of space moving through us, I think back to how even if edges keep Jenny and Nora apart, the wandering rocks also carry the trace of the intrusion of the new, the collision with and stitching together the other.

 ---